PhilipSnows/quartz/content/Commandment 09.md

 # 9. You Shall Upgrade Strategically
->"Ravenclaws are a bunch of nerds.
+>[!quote] "Ravenclaws are a bunch of nerds.
 You overthink everything."
 >—Shut up.

 ![600](https://i.imgur.com/pxUxemG.png)